 Howsoever, the great advantage of the technique is that it is basically applicable to all kinds of models and theories and works independent of the technical method and approximation that is used.
 For example, it was applied in mean-field studies of a broad range of models, but also used in FRG calculations or in the context of lattice field theory.
-There are multiple studies, see, e.g., [4, 9- 13, 15, 17, 18, 76, 77], which are based on a stability analysis or directly related approaches.
+There are multiple studies, see, e.g., [3, 6-10, 12-14, 66], which are based on a stability analysis or directly related approaches.

-To the best of our knowledge, there has not been a significant attempt to discuss the limitations and successes of this method in great detail using a fullyunderstood/solved model, where the exact solution is well-known.
-In addition, the afore mentioned publications were mainly focused on the discussion of physics 3 and phenomenology.
+To the best of our knowledge, there has not been a significant attempt to discuss the limitations and successes of this method using a fully-understood/solved model, where the exact solution is well-known.
+In addition, the afore mentioned publications were mainly focused on the discussion of physics and phenomenology.
 Though, a simple low-level technical guide for this method seems to be missing in literature.
 Hence, our goal is to close this gap by providing a simple proof of concept.
-To this end, we revisit the (1+1)-dimensional GN model, as it has been solved analytically in Refs.
-[63, 64] with an exact solution for the ground state for all temperatures T and chemical potentials μ , and extend earlier "stability analyses"3 within this and closely related models [3, 5, 6, 16].
+To this end, we study the (1+1)-dimensional GN model, as it has been solved analytically in Refs.
+[57, 58] with an exact solution for the ground state for all temperatures T and chemical potentials μ .

 A related approach is the so-called fermion doubler trick that relies on a simple harmonic ansatz for the bosonic ground state and the minimization of the effective potential with respect to the parameters of the ansatz.
-This technique was already quantitatively benchmarked against the exact solution of the (1 + 1)dimensional GN model in Ref.
+This technique was already quantitatively benchmarked against the exact solution of the (1+1)dimensional GN model in Ref.
 [2].
 It was shown that the lowest term in an expansion of the effective potential obtained with this technique is equivalent to the exact treatment of the bosonic two-point function.
 Therefore, some of the results produced by the approach in this work and the one presented in Ref.
 [2] agree exactly.
 While the fermion doubler trick is also able to produce additional qualitative results that the inspection of the bosonic two-point function alone cannot provide.
 The stability analysis of the homogeneous ground state, on the other hand, does not rely on a specific ansatz.

 At this point we emphasize that this work is explicitly not about groundbreaking new results or a concept that is original to this work.
 This publication is meant primarily as a pedagogical and detailed supplement, and completion of existing literature - especially Refs.
-[2, 3, 7].
+[2, 4].